ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 ![fig3](Figures/03.png)

 ## Checkpoint
 You now have the application up and running.
-By default it runs using the Arm64 architecture because we used Node.js for Arm64.
+By default, it runs using the Arm64 architecture because we used Node.js for Arm64.
 To confirm this, open the Task Manager, click the Details tab and look for **electron.exe** processes:

 ![fig4](Figures/04.png)